Video shows moment missing soccer team was found alive in cave

 The Thai Navy SEALs posted a video on Facebook showing the group when they were first found.
 The boys appeared to be in good health and were talking, asking what day it was and being told by rescuers that more help was on the way.

-"I am really happy now," one of the boys said in English.
-"Thank you."
+"I am very happy," one of the boys said in English.
+"Thank you so much."

 A British diver on the SEAL team told the group, "You have been here 10 days.
 You are very strong."